nkabbara/nkabbara.github.io/books/on-writing-well.md

     * Substitute a word that has freshness and oddity.
 That is oblique, not 'true and tested'.
     * Alter the length of sentences with the occasional short ones.
 Short sentences could leave a strong punch.

-[^2]: Cajole: gentel persuasion.
-Wheedle: persuation through insincere flatery.
-Blandish: persuation through skillfull flattery.
-Coax: persuation through patient means.
+[^2]: Cajole: gentle persuasion.
+Wheedle: persuasion through insincere flattery.
+Blandish: persuasion through skillful flattery.
+Coax: persuasion through patient means.

 [^3]: Example of this: Original: These are the times that try men’s souls.
-Bad: * Times like these try men’s souls. * How trying it is to live in these times! * These are trying times for men’s souls. * Soulwise, these are trying times.
+Bad: * Times like these try men’s souls. * How trying it is to live in these times! * These are trying times for men’s souls. * Soul-wise, these are trying times.

 Usage is a gray area.
 Only use a word if it fills a real need and there's no better word to use.
 If a word is jargon don't use it.
 Examples of bad usage:
 * Notables
 * Greats
 * Upcoming
-* -wise suffix like healthwise.
+* -wise suffix like health-wise.
 * Rather unique
 * myself as in: she invited Sam and myself to dinner.
 * 'Too' when substituted for 'very'
 * Input and feedback: ideas and what he thinks of them.
 * Verbalize

 Before you begin your writing, some core decisions need to be made and stuck to.
 That will establish the unity of your work.
-Unity is the achor of good writing and communicates confidence to your readers: the author is in charge here.
+Unity is the anchor of good writing and communicates confidence to your readers: the author is in charge here.
 The decisions:
 1. Unity of pronoun: first person (participant), second person (advice, teaching) or third person (reporter).
 2. Unity of tense: popular past tense?
 Workable present tense?
 Pick one as the principle tense and use the past, present and hypothetical future when needed, but also come back to your principle tense.
-3. Unity of tone: formal, casual, earnest, understated, or humourous (amongst others).
+3. Unity of tone: formal, casual, earnest, understated, or humorous (amongst others).
 4. Capacity: reporter, provider of information, average man.
 5. Style: Impersonal and reportorial, personal, but formal, personal and casual.
 6. Attitude: detached, amused, judgemental, involved or ironic.